samclarke/SCEditor/README.md

 			":aliasforblink:": "emoticons/blink.png"
 		}
 	},

+**readOnly** *bool*
+Boolean value indicating if the editor is in read only mode or not.
+Can be changed later on with the readOnly method.

 **width** *int|string*
 Should either be an int which will set the width of the editor in px, or a percentage string (e.g. “100%”).
 If set to null the width will be set to that of the textarea it is replacing.